AI Automation/Technology

 Building on raw telecom APIs like Twilio is the next logical step, but it just provides the phone call plumbing.
 You are still responsible for building the state machine for conversation flow, integrating a separate transcription service, and then piping that text to an LLM for scoring.
 This quickly becomes a full-scale software project that internal teams lack the time or specific expertise to build.

-We build a conversational state machine in Python that manages the interview flow.
-When a candidate enters the pre-screening stage in your ATS, a webhook triggers an AWS Lambda function.
-This function initiates a call, plays the questions, and sends the candidate's audio to a real-time transcription service.
-The transcribed text is immediately sent to a Claude API endpoint with a prompt engineered to score the response against your rubric.
+Leveraging the Claude API for its sophisticated instruction-following and ability to return structured JSON, the core system would be a Python-engineered conversational state machine to manage the interview flow.
+We've applied similar Claude API-driven document processing pipelines in adjacent domains, such as financial document analysis, and the same robust pattern applies to candidate responses.
+When a candidate reaches the pre-screening stage in your ATS, an event or webhook would trigger an AWS Lambda function.
+This function would initiate the call, play the pre-defined questions, and stream the candidate's audio to a high-quality real-time transcription service.
+The resulting transcribed text would then be sent to a Claude API endpoint with a custom-engineered prompt designed to score the response against your specific rubric.

-The Claude API returns a structured JSON object containing a score from 1-10 for each question, a confidence rating, and a two-sentence summary of the interview.
-The entire analysis, from the end of the call to the structured output, completes in under 8 seconds.
-A FastAPI service then writes this data to custom fields in the candidate's ATS profile.
-Your recruiters see a complete, scored summary without leaving their primary tool.
+The Claude API would be configured to return a structured JSON object, including a score (e.g., 1-10) for each question, a confidence rating, and a concise summary of the interview.
+A FastAPI service would then be developed to securely write this parsed and scored data to custom fields within the candidate's ATS profile.
+This integration means your recruiters would access a complete, scored summary directly within their primary tools, streamlining their workflow.

 Get Candidate Scores in 90 Seconds